Non equilibrium optical properties in semiconductors from first--principles: a combined theoretical and experimental

 {\em Photo--induced part}: when the index $l$ belong to new transitions induced not possible at equilibrium ($\{ l \notin \tilde{\Psi} \}$).
 It describes \emph{photo--induced absorption} when the energy of the final level is greater than the energy of the starting level (${\e_{n\kk}>\e_{m\kk}}$), and the associated \emph{stimulated emission} vice--versa (${\e_{n\kk}<\e_{m\kk}}$).

 A simple and direct extension to the excitonic case can be derived when the variations of the occupations factors are small, $|f_{n\kk}(\t)-\ft_{n\kk}|<0.01$.
 In this case we can assume that the QP energies, the excitonic poles $\Et_\l$ and the wave--functions $\At^\l_l$ do not change following the pumping process.
-We can, therefore, define the space of equilibrium excitonic transitions $\{\l\}$ as $\l\in\tilde{\Phi}$ and
+We can, therefore, define the space of equilibrium excitonic transitions $\{\l\}$ (i.e. the space of the excitonic indexes obtained diagonalizing the equilibrium excitonic matrix) as $\l\in\tilde{\Phi}$ and

 with the NEQ residuals: \be R_{\l}(\t)=\sum_{l \in \tilde{\Psi}} \At_{\l,l} R_{l}(\t) \text{ where }\l\in\tilde{\Phi} \text{.} \ee Note that the kernel of the excitonic matrix at the equilibrium are different from zero only in the case ${\{ l \in \tilde{\Psi}\}}$, i.e. if ${\ft_l\neq 0}$ (see Eq.~\eqref{eq:BSE_exc}).
 Thus only the ``equilibrium part'' of the absorption is written in terms of excitonic poles while the ``induced part'' is identical to the QP energy differences.